-The people most likely to take advantage of your business’ client relationships and are your exiting employees.
+The people most likely to take advantage of your business’ client relationships are your exiting employees.
 Often such employees have a sense of entitlement.
 These issues often arise with a long-serving employee who has built up client relationships over a number of years and who believes that they are able to take clients with them when they go.
 The situation is complicated by the fact that the clients are often keen to follow the employee.

 So what can you do to protect your business from this type of poaching?

 The best time to introduce restraint is at the beginning of the employment before the employee starts with you.
 Therefore, you will want a clear term in the employment agreement that sets out the restraint in full.
 Any ambiguity in a restraint will be read in the employee’s favour or make the restraint unenforceable.

 During the actual employment there is an implied term of trust and confidence and a duty of fidelity that prevails to protect your client relationships.
 However, after the employment relationship ends things get far more difficult.
 Therefore, like most things in employment the best time to get clarity with the employee about your expectations is before you engage them.